Emilie2393/Projet_12_Epicevents/README.md

 SENTRY=your_sentry_dsn              # 🌐 DSN link from your Sentry account (SDK setup section)
 ```

+The SECRET_KEY variable is useful for the authentication function.
+It acts as an encryption/signing key to generate and validate the access token.

 Install dependencies:
 ```powershell
 pip install -r requirements.txt